-In this article, I will explain to you the meaning and importance of Quality Assurance in app development.
-So the next time you would wonder, whether you should “test my app by my” the error in your head would appear.
+In this article, I will explain to you the meaning and importance of Quality Assurance in custom app development.
+So the next time you would wonder, whether you should “test my app by myself” the error in your head would appear.
 You don’t want to take that risk.
-Especially when you operate in industries like finances, healthcare, or food tech where each glitch may cause you to lose your customers or worse - your patients' well-being.
+Especially when you operate in industries like finances, healthcare or FoodTech where each glitch may cause you to lose your customers or worse - your patients' well-being.
 Enjoy the read!

 Who am I?

 My name is Tadek, at Railwaymen, I have been struggling with software quality for 2 years.
 I deal with manual tests, API tests, and automaton tests.
 I am also interested in issues related to User Experience.
 I took my first steps in testing during Computing Engineering studies at AGH University of Science and Technology in Cracow.
 While creating my own applications, I’ve noticed that a lot of time is spent on testing them, and that was the part that I enjoyed the most during the development process.

 That's why after graduation from AGH University of Science and Technology I decided to continue my studies in applied computer science, focusing on issues related to project management and IT processes with a focus on testing.
 My thesis focused on the aspect of the normative approach to software testing.
 There I learned how important software quality is as a process and therefore - software testing as an activity.

 It's often something that is underestimated by a lack of awareness of how important software quality is.
 It is thanks to that the user gains trust and confidence in the application.